ypereirareis/docker-rabbitmq-ha-cluster/README.md

 bash-4.3# ./produce.sh
 ---------------------------------------------------
 > Type: swarrot
-> Info: 10 producuers running in parallel
+> Info: 10 producers running in parallel
 ---------------------------------------------------
-10 producuers running...
+10 producers running...
-Process 9: 100 more messages added
+Process 10: 100 more messages added
-Process 19: 100 more messages added
+Process 20: 100 more messages added
-Process 28: 100 more messages added
+Process 29: 100 more messages added
-Process 37: 100 more messages added
+Process 38: 100 more messages added
-Process 46: 100 more messages added
+Process 47: 100 more messages added
-Process 55: 100 more messages added
+Process 56: 100 more messages added
-Process 64: 100 more messages added
+Process 65: 100 more messages added
-Process 73: 100 more messages added
+Process 74: 100 more messages added
-Process 82: 100 more messages added
+Process 83: 100 more messages added
-Process 91: 100 more messages added
+Process 92: 100 more messages added
-10 new producuers running...
+10 new producers running...
-Process 100: 100 more messages added
-Process 109: 100 more messages added
-Process 118: 100 more messages added
-Process 127: 100 more messages added
+Process 101: 100 more messages added
 ```

 Once consumers and producers are started you should see messages in the Rabbitmq Management Plugin interface for all nodes.